 Some studies implicated mortalities in fish that recovered from exposures to elevated TDG exposures to have acquired fungal infections indirectly resulting from GBT (Weitkamp 1976).
 Weitkamp (1976) recorded fungal infections in the caudal fin of all dead fish and reported degraded fins in live-cage experiments at Bonneville Dam in peamouth, threespine stickleback (Gasterosteus aculeatus), and a largescale sucker.
 Mortality was 10% for juvenile Chinook salmon that were held at 118-126% TDG for 10 or 20 d and then transferred to 3-4 m depths for 20 d (Weitkamp 1976).
 Of the 10% of fish that died, most had developed fungal infections of the caudal fin which was attributed to lesions in the region that may have been associated with GBT.
-Jensen (1974) also suggested GBT lesions may have been associated with fungal infections in largemouth bass.
-Toner and Dawley (1995) acknowledged that caudal fins may be susceptible to secondary fungal infections of GBT damaged tissues and Lutz (1995) linked fin rot and infection to chronic GBT.
+Jensen (1974) also suggested GBT lesions may have been associated to secondary fungal infections of GBT damaged tissues and Lutz (1995) linked fin rot and infection to chronic GBT.